 Nicholas Szechenyi is deputy director of the Japan Chair at the Center for Strategic and International Studies (CSIS), where he is also a senior fellow.
 His research focuses on U.S.-Japan relations and U.S.–East Asia relations.
-In 2009, he was selected as an inaugural fellow of the U.S.-Japan Network for the Future, a program established by the Maureen and Mike Mansfield Foundation.
 Prior to joining CSIS in 2005, he was a news producer for Fuji Television in Washington, D.C., where he covered U.S. policy in Asia and domestic politics.

-Szechenyi coauthors a triannual review of U.S.-Japan relations in Comparative Connections, an electronic journal on East Asian bilateral relations.
-Other publications include “The U.S.-Japan Alliance: Prospects to Strengthen the Asia-Pacific Order” in Strategic Asia 2014–15: U.S. Alliances and Partnerships at the Center of Global Power (National Bureau of Asian Research, 2014) and “Japan-U.S. Relations” (with Michael J. Green) in The Routledge Handbook of Japanese Politics (Routledge, 2011).
+Mr. Szechenyi’s recent publications include “The U.S.-Japan Alliance: Prospects to Strengthen the Asia-Pacific Order” in Strategic Asia 2014–15: U.S. Alliances and Partnerships at the Center of Global Power (National Bureau of Asian Research, 2014) and “Maintaining the U.S.-Japan Alliance” in Global Forecast 2015 (CSIS, 2014).
 He holds an M.A. in international economics and Japan studies from the Johns Hopkins University School of Advanced International Studies (SAIS) and a B.A. in Asian studies from Connecticut College.